 Creative writing courses in Oxford, UK

-for anyone writing or planning to write a novel
+for anyone writing or planning to write a novel or stories

-12-week evening course to develop and explore the elements
+Develop and explore the elements

 of story building.
 Practical, creative, and inspiring.

-What you get on the courses
+What you get on the courses & workshops

 - practical guidance and help